|Maternal Child & Adolescent Health

 Public Health Nursing

-PHN provides nurse home visiting services to Solano County residents of all ages, with a focus on mother-and-child visits.
+Public Health Nurses (PHN) provide nurse home visits to Solano County residents of all ages, with a primary focus on mother-and-child visits.
 Nurses provide care during pregnancy and the postpartum period, in addition to assisting with breastfeeding, infant attachment, and child development.

 Child Health Disability Prevention Program (CHDP)